GiliardGodoi/tatu/README.md

 # tatu

-A CLI tool to perform simple operations with PDF files.
+A command line tool to work with PDF files.

+---